 - Nofollow Links – “Nofollow” provides a way to tell search engines “Don’t follow links on this page” or “Don’t follow this specific link.”

-- Cache date in Google, Yahoo! and Bing – Google, Bing, and Yahoo all keep copies of many of the pages they index, and they all also tell you the date that they indexed the cached pages.
+- Cache date in Google, Yahoo!
+Bing and Yandex – Google, Bing, and Yahoo all keep copies of many of the pages they index, and they all also tell you the date that they indexed the cached pages.